quittle/rules_web/README.md

   * `png` The PNG the shrink.
 * `resize_image` Resizes an image
   * `image` The image to resize
   * `width` Optionally the width of the image to output.
-If set, height must also be set.
+If set without height, height will scale proportional to width.
   * `height` Optionally the height of the image to output.
-If set, width must also be set.
+If set without width, width will scale proportional to height.
   * `scale` Optionally the scaling ratio of the image as a string.
 If set, width and height must not be set.

 `//js/js.bzl`